-SOLD OUT --DVNHA and the National Park Service are pleased to now offer walking tours of the Scotty's Castle Grounds.
+DVNHA and the National Park Service were pleased to offer walking tours of the Scotty's Castle Grounds this spring.
 On October 18, 2015 over a three hour period, 3 ½ inches of rain fell on the Scottys Castle area in Grapevine Canyon, causing a massive flash flood that dramatically changed the landscape.
 The road and utilities were destroyed, some buildings damaged, and access to this historic area was closed.
 Come see first-hand how the power of water shapes the landscape of Death Valley.
 Participants will walk the grounds of Scotty’s Castle with a ranger to learn about the damage sustainied and the repairs in progress.
 Come listen to the stories of this unique palace in the desert, the people who called it home, and the plans for reopening this unique historic district.

 Reservations Required.
 1-800-478-8564 ext 10Tour Details: